ralvescosta/medium_go_circleci_and_sonarqube/README.md

       - build
 ```

-This job is self explanatory basically we downloaded the project packages and build our project.
-With this job we can run our first pipeline, but first we need to publish the config.yml in the repository and then we need to configure our project in CircleCi Projects.
+This job is self-explanatory basically we downloaded the project packages and build our project.
+With this job, we can run our first pipeline, but first, we need to publish the config.yml in the repository, and then we need to configure our project in CircleCi Projects.

 <img src="./assets/1.png" />